marwanthestudent/marwanthestudent.github.io/_pages/about.md

       </a>
     </h3>
     <p>
-      A custom I2C communication protocol built and tested on AMD Zynq XC7007S with a kernel driver running for Linux.
+      A custom I2C communication protocol built and tested on AMD Zynq XC7007S with a kernel driver for Linux.
     </p>
   </div>
 </div>